rtarway/GKE_Istio_Sample_Project/README.md

 5. run `terraform init`
 6. run `terraform apply` , enter 'yes' if plan looks ok.

-Known issues

-1. The master_authorized_networks_config is currently allowed from all ips "0.0.0.0/0" for easier testing.
-Private cluster should allow only projects vpc to connect to cluster.
-It can be achieved by creating a vm as bastio host in authorized network
-2. Service account for cluster has project editor role, which is too permissive.
-I kept it for easier testing.
-It can be improved further to restrict to specific needs.

 ## Specification 2
 * Istio service mesh
     * Default or minimal profile